joshuameisel/jekyll-now/_posts/2019-7-2-Spinning-Table-Riddle.md

 ---
 layout: post
-title: Generalized Spinning Table Ridde
+title: Generalized Spinning Table Riddle
 ---

 FiveThirtyEight posted this [spinning table riddle](https://fivethirtyeight.com/features/i-would-walk-500-miles-and-i-would-riddle-500-more/) for *n* = 4 coins.
 I found a solution for all *n* where *n* is a power of 2, using what I thought was a pretty neat recursive trick that involves playing two smaller games at once.
 I will demonstrate this, and show how FiveThirtyEight’s *n* = 4 solution exactly implements this recursive algorithm.
 I will prove, on the other hand, that there is no solution for any *n* not a power of 2.